Create an extended runtime session that continues running your app after the user stops interacting with it.

 An app running on Apple Watch normally transitions to the background and becomes suspended when the user lowers their wrist.
 However, your app can use both background sessions and extended runtime sessions to continue running after the user stops interacting with it.

-With background sessions, your app continues to run in the background, but the sessions can only be used for monitoring workouts, location tracking, or playing audio files.
-Extended runtime sessions, on the other hand, expand on this ability and give your app a number of different session types to choose from, although not all of the sessions run in the background.
+With background sessions, your app continues to run in the background, but the sessions can only monitor workouts, track the user’s location, or play audio files.
+Extended runtime sessions, on the other hand, expand on this ability and give your app several different session types to choose from.
+Not all of these sessions run in the background.
 Some keep your app active and running as the frontmost app instead.
 Extended runtime sessions support the following session types:

 - Self care